-The executive director of the Louisville Regional Airport Authority is Charles T. “Skip” Miller.
-Miller came to Louisville in September 2003 from the Ft.
-Wayne/Allen County Airport Authority, where he served as Executive Director of Airports (CEO).
-As executive director, Miller implements board policies and oversees a staff of about 200 who handle day-to-day operations, maintenance and administration.
+The executive director of the Louisville Regional Airport Authority is Dan Mann.
+Mann came to Louisville on March 5, 2018 from the Columbia Metropolitan Airport in Columbia, SC, where he served as Executive Director (CEO) for more than eight years.
+He has also served as the Executive Director for the Eastern Iowa Airport in Cedar Rapids, IA and Natrona County International Airport in Casper, WY.
+As executive director for the Airport Authority, Mann implements board policies and oversees a staff of about 200 who handle day-to-day operations, maintenance and administration.

 Louisville International Airport and Bowman Field comprise the largest employment center in Louisville Metro.
 Growth at the airports translates into additional jobs, payroll, business expenditures and construction projects, as well as generating additional local and state tax revenues for the region.

 The Airports also fuel the economy by helping retain and attract business, conventions and tourists.
 They provide access to world markets overnight and connect passengers to world destinations quickly.

 In 2014, Louisville’s airports generated recurring economic impacts of: